The curriculum at Strive has a clear focus on both nurturing the individual and academic learning.

 |

-PHSCE, Careers and Preparing for Next-Steps -ASDAN |
+PHSE, Careers and Preparing for Next-Steps -ASDAN |

 This course is designed to explore issues such as crime, exploitation, finance, safety, effects of drugs and alcohol and sex and relationships.
 This will be delivered in morning form groups.
 Students will also explore life beyond Y11, which is relevant to further education, the real world and the workplace.
 Students will study employability skills, CV writing, interview skills and techniques, job applications, careers and training pathways.
 Students could also take part in a work experience module that will place them in a real life working environment in their area of interest with a local company. |